Hermitian Matrix Multiplication

 Figure 1 : Form of the 4x4 Hermitian matrix. "/B" means "conjugate of B"

-In addition, the complex multiplier has already been designed to allow multiplication by the conjugate of its inputs, to cater for the calculation of A*A*.
-This provides the necessary components to implement the following simple solution:
+In addition, the complex multiplier has already been designed to allow multiplication by the conjugate of its inputs, to cater for the calculation of A*A

 - Implement all matrices by storing them in the form of one column within each memory address.